davidtchiu/davidtchiu.github.io/teaching/cs161/lab10.ttt/index.md

 - (Mild) Write `public boolean gameOver()` that returns if there's a winner OR if the board is full.

 - (Medium) Write `public char catchCheater()` that determines if cheating occurred.
 Cheating must have occurred if there are two more symbols for a player compared to the other player's symbol.
 Return the player's symbol that cheated, or a space `' '` if cheating was not detected.

+- (Medium-Spicy) Write `public void scramble()` that scrambles the board randomly.
+To do this, traverse all spots on the board and randomly swap places with another spot!

 - (Spicy) Write `public void defensiveMove(char player)` that plays in the first spot it finds that defends against a 3 in-a-row by the opposing player.